ReCore-sys/ASMShare/checklist.md

 - [ ] Add a "Report Bug" button to the top of every page
 - [ ] Add a "Submit Feature Request" button to the top of every page
 - [ ] Add an "About" link to the footer
-- [ ] Add an "API Documentation" link to the footer
 - [ ] Add a "Change Log" link to the footer